IM2Neuroing/Image2BIDS2SQLite/File2BIDS/README.md

 ## BIDSsidecar_file_creator.py
 Script for a GUI allowing to generate BIDS-compliant json sidecar files for one or more selected files.
 Part of the information to be added to the sidecar file is automatically extracted from the file name and path and part has to be manually inserted by the user thorugh the GUI.
+Batch generation of multiple json files is possible for files having the same values in the fields which need to be manually populated by the user.
 **The input files need to be already named and organized according to BIDS**

 The structure of the json files is shown in the sample_sidecar_file.json.